 While many entrepreneurs dream of getting funding from investors, many have to start their business with little to no money.

-In this case, the general rule is to go as far as you can without external capital – also known as bootstrapping.
+In this case, the general rule is to go as far as you can without external capital or funding – also known as bootstrapping.

 Here are 6 ideas that will give you maximum bang for your limited bucks.

 Fledgling companies and startups, which are keen to save on cash, can barter for services.
 Bartering refers to the exchange of goods and services without any money exchanging hands.

 Some business services that can be bartered are: bookkeeping, marketing, IT and deliveries, among others.

 To increase your chances of success with bartering, tap into your network, says Sebastian Elliot, founder of UK-based Skillbound.com, an online platform that enables registered individuals and businesses to list skills they are willing to swap, in a interview with the Guardian.